ayseecer/qbb2022-answers/week3-homework/README.md

 Question 7: `snpEff ann R64-1-1.99 decomposed_filtered_var.vcf > ann_dec_filt_var.vcf`

-Question 8: The python script is plot.py and is uploaded on github :)
+Question 8: The python script is plot.py, the png file is week3_multi_panel_plot.png and the first 1000 lines of the vcf file are uploaded on github :)